 MICHIGAN PSYCHEDELIC LEGALIZATION AND PSYCHEDELIC TREATMENT

-On February 1, 2022, a proposed ballot initiative would overhaul Michigan drug laws.
-If passed, this initiative would decriminalize possession of Schedule 1 and 2 substances.
-Additionally, the initiative identified psilocybin, psilocin, ibogaine, peyote, and dimethyltryptamine as “Natural Plants and Mushrooms,” which would be legal for anyone over 18 years old to cultivate, possess, use, or gift.
-The proposal also calls for a regulated system for sale and treatment would also be implemented.
-The initiative provides that entities designated by a hospital that have received a “Certificate of Need” from the Michigan Department of Health and Human Services may administer and sell “Natural Plants and Mushrooms” to patients possessing a “written recommendation” for services from a Michigan licensed physician.
-The ballot in 2022 has been deferred to 2024 to allow for signature collection.
+On February 1, 2022, a ballot initiative was proposed to reform Michigan’s drug laws.
+If approved, the initiative would decriminalize possession of Schedule 1 and 2 substances.
+It specifically identifies psilocybin, psilocin, ibogaine, peyote, and dimethyltryptamine as “Natural Plants and Mushrooms,” which would be legal for anyone over 18 to cultivate, possess, use, or gift.
+The proposal also calls for a regulated system for sale and treatment.
+Entities designated by a hospital and holding a “Certificate of Need” from the Michigan Department of Health and Human Services could administer and sell these substances to patients with a written recommendation from a Michigan-licensed physician.
+The 2022 ballot initiative has been postponed to 2024 to allow for signature collection.
 On June 8, 2023, the Michigan State House introduced concurrent resolution No. 5, urging Congress, the Department of Defense, and the Veterans Administration to invest in non-technology treatment options for psychological trauma in military service members and veterans.
 This includes the use of psychedelics in clinical settings.

 MISSOURI PSYCHEDELIC THERAPY